Science of baby sleep

 You already know that babies cry (sometimes a lot!).
 But more often than not, babies are crying to communicate their needs — whether they’re hungry, need soothing, or are uncomfortable because of a soiled diaper.

-That said, babies often become extremely fussy and inconsolable during the “witching hour.”
+That said, babies can become extremely fussy and inconsolable during the “witching hour.”
 This period of fussiness can start in the late afternoon and can extend all the way through the evening meal to bedtime.

 During this time, your little one may cry, fuss, and refuse to sleep, despite your best efforts.
 It can be a frustrating and exhausting experience for parents, particularly if you don’t know what’s causing it.